JSM2512/RAG-Assistant/README.md

 - Upload up-to-date docs for the best answers.
 - Review sources for traceability.
 - Share the dashboard with your team for internal knowledge sharing.
+- Leverage Aviation Data RAG for deep aviation insights and analysis.

 ---